cy-rae/dhbw-tube-stream/README.md

 - **Metadata Retrieval**: Retrieves video metadata from a PostgreSQL database.
 - **Range Requests**: Supports HTTP range requests for efficient video streaming.
 - **Error Handling**: Provides detailed error messages and logging for troubleshooting.
+- **Caching**: A memcache client is being used to cache video metadata to improve performance.
+The caching mechanism is only used to store video metadata (`/video/<video_id>`) because the files are streamed directly from MinIO which is already optimized for performance.

 ## Endpoints
 `/video/<video_id>`